Dr Owen Williams

 Dr Owen Williams BSc, MRes, PhD

 Born and educated in South Wales, Owen obtained his BSc in Particle Physics and Cosmology at Swansea University.
-He carried out his Masters in Research at the Materials Engineering department at Swansea University, staying to obtain a PhD in materials research with EPSRC funding from the nuclear power industry.
+He carried out his Masters in Research at the Materials Engineering department at Swansea University, staying to obtain a PhD in material physics with EPSRC funding from the nuclear power industry.

 - Member of the Institute of Physics

-Owen’s main teaching interests are in the areas of dynamics, thermodynamics and computer simulation.
+Owen’s main teaching interests are in the areas of Motorcycle Dynamics and Engine Development and Combustion.

 and currently teaches:

 - Advanced Computational Methods